-- No more than two (2) persons are required to occupy a bedroom; - Persons of different generation (i.e. grandparent, parents, and children), adult persons of the opposite sex (other than spouses/couples) and unrelated adults are not required to share a bedroom; - Adults living as a couple (whether or not legally married) will be required to share a bedroom for size issuance purposes; - Children of the same sex will be required to share a bedroom for size issuance purposes; - Duplication of Benefits Unit size and/or the total number of bedrooms may be reduced to resolve a duplication of benefits.
+- Persons of different generation (i.e. grandparent, parents, and children), adult persons of the opposite sex (other than spouses/couples) and unrelated adults are not required to share a bedroom; - Adults living as a couple (whether or not legally married) will be required to share a bedroom for size issuance purposes; - Children of the same sex will be required to share a bedroom for size issuance purposes; - Duplication of Benefits Unit size and/or the total number of bedrooms may be reduced to resolve a duplication of benefits gap.